Field-Day-2022/desktop-data-manager/README.md

 # Field Day Web UI

 Welcome to the Field Day Web UI repository!
 This project is a desktop web application designed for managing wildlife data collected in the field.
+The application is hosted on Firebase [here](https://asu-field-day-webui.web.app/).
+An ASU email address,`@asu.edu`, is required to access the application.

 ![Device Mockup](./public/mockup.png)